vellichor/learn_you_a_bash/004_flags/README.md

 You'll see the example line up top, as I described, but I left something out: there's another optional block full of alphabet soup!
 It looks something like this: `[-ABCFGHLOPRSTUW@abcdefghiklmnopqrstuwx1]`

-As you already guessed, the square brackets mean that all of these are optional (of course they are!
+As you already guessed, the square brackets mean that all of these are optional (of course, you already know they are!
 We've called `ls` by itself plenty of times, so clearly every argument is optional.)
 You can also notice that the first character in the square brackets is a `-` -- that means that each individual letter of the jumble that comes after it are letters that can be used as flags to `ls`.

 There are so many!
 How do I know what they do?
 Well, that's what the rest of this very long manpage contains.
 Hit spacebar a few times to roll forward in the document (you can always go back with `b`.)